 Unless JAS Forwarding arranged the weighing of the container or has a weight certificate from an independent authority, JAS Forwarding will require a VGM certification from the shipper, prior to the carrier VGM cut off.
 The VGM cut off will be provided by the carrier at the time of booking.

 JAS Forwarding, unless otherwise notified in writing, will ensure that the VGM is communicated to the carrier by one of the following methods:

 The carrier itself is not obliged to cross-check the VGM received.
-Independent of the party verifying and sending the VGM, it remains in the responsibility of the shipper that the carrier and terminal operator receive the information in time.
+Independent of the party verifying and sending the VGM, it remains the responsibility of the shipper that the carrier and terminal operator receive the information in time.

 Once the Ocean Carrier receives the VGM, the Shipper’s responsibilities are complete.

 It is unclear yet what stance of the various Ports and Terminals will take globally.
 Some have announced that they will not accept containers into the terminal unless a VGM has already been submitted.
-Some have announced that they will accept containers but will be unable to weigh them and others have confirmed that they upon request, they will be able to weigh the container.
+Some have announced that they will accept containers but will be unable to weigh them, and others have confirmed that upon request, they will be able to weigh the container.